mpomery/aristotle-metadata-registry/docker/README.md

 Running this will create 'docker/data' directory in the repository that will not be checked in or tracked for changes.

+## Testing the server

+* Step 1: From this directory run `docker-compose up`
+* Step 2: Prepare static files and database: `docker-compose exec web make prepare_server`
+* Step 3: Browse to your localhost (or server address)
+* Step 4: If running with debug off, restart the server to refresh whitenoise - `docker-compose restart web`

 ## Running tests in this environment

 * Step 1: From this directory run `docker-compose up`